MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 *Date published: 12/13/19*

-It’s been well over a year since we last updated the Remote Desktop Client for iOS.
+It's been well over a year since we last updated the Remote Desktop Client for iOS.
 However, we're back with an exciting new update, and there will be many more updates to come on a regular basis from here on out.
-Here’s what's new in version 10.0.0:
+Here's what's new in version 10.0.0:

 - Support for the Windows Virtual Desktop service.
 - A new Connection Center UI.